 Nickel is a widely used metal in the manufacturing world.
 It’s a primary ingredient in stainless steel and is prized for its resistance to corrosion.
 Nickel is also one of the most abundant resources.

-Demand is on the rise as nickel also is put to ample use in the semiconductor industry.
+Demand is on the rise as nickel is also put to ample use in the semiconductor industry.
 One of the highest-growth areas for this common elemental metal is in electric vehicles (EVs).
 EV batteries need almost pure nickel to manufacture cathodes (the negatively charged part of a battery).
 With EV production rapidly on the rise, nickel could be a top commodity investment during the next decade.

 Investing in nickel stocks can be tricky, though.
 Mining businesses are cyclical, and stock prices can ebb and flow with the market price for nickel.
 Russia’s invasion of Ukraine has also put pressure on global supplies of nickel and other commodities.
 Investing in a basket of nickel stocks could be advisable.